microsoft/semantipy/README.md

 ## Responsible AI

-This project is evaluated and certified to comply with the Microsoft Responsible AI Standard.
+This project has been evaluated and certified to comply with the Microsoft Responsible AI Standard.
-The team will also monitor and update the repo in the event severe issues, including harms, are found.
+The team will continue to monitor and maintain the repository, addressing any severe issues, including potential harms, if they arise.
-More information can be found in [Responsible AI FAQ](RESPONSIBLE_AI_FAQ).
+For more details, refer to the [Responsible AI FAQ](RESPONSIBLE_AI_FAQ).

 ## License